Sarah627/Java_miniatures/README.md

 - naming conventions:

   - camel case.
-  - do not start naming a varable with a number
+  - do not start naming a variable with a number
   - you can start your variable name with dollar sign `$` or with underscore `_`.
-  - variables cannot be reserverd words, e.g. you cannot name your variable '_static_' gives you syntax error.
+  - variables cannot be reserved words, e.g. you cannot name your variable '_static_' gives you syntax error.
   - for clean code early teaching purpose, choose meaningful names for your variables describe them.
   - do not contain spaces in your variable name, keep using camel case if your variable name is more than one word.

 - data types:

-  - In general they are two types numerical or non-numerical, numerical like integers, floating point or decimal numbers, non-numrical like strings "Hello my name is" or boolean like True or False.
+  - In general, they are two types numerical or non-numerical, numerical like integers, floating point or decimal numbers, non-numerical like strings "Hello my name is" or boolean like True or False.
-  - In java they are two categories, premitive data types and reference datatypes, they are classified based on how they store data, primitive copies only values while reference hold the address to the value they just copied, if you couldn't understand this no problem it will be clear later.
+  - In java, they are two categories, primitive data types and reference data types, they are classified based on how they store data, primitive copies only values while reference hold the address to the value they just copied, if you couldn't understand this no problem it will be clear later.
   - primitive data types are:
     - byte
     - short